 To comply with government legislation, we have a ‘daily act of worship that is of a broadly Christian basis.’
 This usually takes place in our designated worship area but may take place in a classroom or even outdoors.

 A daily act of worship might follow this format:

 The lighting of a candle and an opening greeting offering peace.

 A story – often a picture book with which the children are familiar such as The Rainbow Fish, Elmer, Alfie Lends A Hand.

 A prayer.
 This could be a time of quiet reflection, or a prayer to which the children may respond with Amen.
-On occasion, we say together ‘The Lord’s Prayer’.
+On occasion, we say together ‘The Lord’s Prayer’ or our 'School Prayer'.
 No child is ever asked to join in with prayer against their wishes or beliefs.
 Children are always told that they may join in with our prayer if they wish or just sit quietly.

 Each day we sing a hymn or song some of which have religious content such as offering thanks to God, others are more secular in nature.

 On Friday afternoon we draw together the learning for that week in a celebration.
 The children participate in this Worship by volunteering their thoughts around the current theme.
 We read all the ‘I am pleased with …. cards that have been put into the bag by staff during the week.
 Any member of staff can fill in a card for good work, good behaviour, being kind, being helpful or any other positive thing that they wish the child to be mentioned for.
 Alongside this a ‘Star of the Week’ certificate is presented to a child in each class.
 This is a positive and rewarding way to finish our week in school.

 As a church school, we have close links with St. Barnabas Church and have a variety of church services there.
 These are as follows: